nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-22-memories-of-a-multi-dimensional-free-thinking-software-developer/index.md

 resourceType: blog
 slug: memories-of-a-multi-dimensional-free-thinking-software-developer
 aliases:
   - /blog/memories-of-a-multi-dimensional-free-thinking-software-developer
 tags:
   - dyslexia
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 I thought I should blog about my gift and how it has impacted my skills as a software developer.
 I want to do this for a number of reasons: